In this section

 Orders are posted on the BC Government webpage: Current Health Issues – COVID-19 (Novel Coronavirus)

 There are currently Order(s) in effect that requires UBC to ensure that students, faculty, and staff who are in a “care location” (such as hospitals and residential care facilities) for teaching, research, or associated administrative purposes to be fully vaccinated against COVID-19.
 Most also apply to contractors, volunteers or technical specialists who are in such locations.

 Unvaccinated students, faculty and staff must not attend care locations unless they have received or are in the process of applying for an exemption from the Provincial Health Officer.

-Department Heads can contact firstname.lastname@example.org if they require assistance tracking compliance to the Order.
+Your Program Lead will outline the means taken to achieve compliance to these Order(s).
+Program Leads can contact email@example.com if they require assistance tracking compliance to the Order.

-The small paper cards given out at local immunization centres and pharmacies are not accepted as proof of vaccination as per the PHO.
+Proof of vaccination defined in the Order must be issued by the Government, therefore the small paper cards given out at local immunization centres and pharmacies are not accepted as proof of vaccination as per the PHO.
 For instructions on how to access your digital Health Gateway Records or Federal Proof of Vaccination, please visit the Government BC website.